7 Best Ultra Running Shoes in 2024

 We earn affiliate commissions at no extra cost to you when you buy through us.
 Why trust us

-Finishing an ultra is a great feat.
-And behind every successful run is an excellent ultra running shoe that has ample cushioning, support, and grip packed in a lightweight shoe.
+Finishing an ultra is a huge feat.
+And behind every successful run is an excellent ultra running shoe with ample cushioning, support, and grip packed into a rugged shoe.

-We know it’s a tedious job to go through the tens of ultra running shoe models on the market.
-So, we’ve decided to test them out ourselves and see which ones are the pick of the bunch from across categories.
-Check out the superlative running shoes during our testing procedure!
+We know it’s a tedious job to browse through all the ultra running shoe models on the market.
+So, we tested them out ourselves and selected the best picks in different categories.
+We've pushed them on long-mileage runs and we tested them in our lab.
+Check out our top picks in ultra running shoes!

 How we test running shoes

-When we assessed the ultra shoes on this list, we got down to the tiniest details to make sure they aren’t a letdown.
+When we assessed the ultra shoes on this list, we got down to the tiniest details to ensure they weren’t a letdown.
 We purchased them ourselves to prevent bias and examined them thoroughly in our independent shoe testing lab.

 We also carefully follow these steps throughout our tests:

 • We run at least 30-50 miles in each shoe.
-We report everything that we feel and encounter while wearing the shoes during our real-life runs, both indoor and outdoor, especially during long-distance sprints.
+We report everything that we feel and encounter while wearing the shoes during our tests.

 • We cut them into pieces to scrutinise their parts.
-We also measure each part through 30 different parameters.
+We also measure 20+ different features like stack heights, softness of the midsole, lug thickness, outsole durability, upper breathability, and so on

 Best ultra running shoes overall